phuhl/ts-vitest-mocker/README.md

 ## Jest API compatibility

-ts-jest-mocker is not an alternative to Jest and does not provide an alternative API.
+ts-vitest-mocker is not an alternative to Jest and does not provide an alternative API.
 It is utility which main purpose is to add additional capability on top of Jest to simplify writing mocks and keep all the benefits of data types.

-While using ts-jest-mocker you don't need to use any custom calls to reset mock or anything.
+While using ts-vitest-mocker you don't need to use any custom calls to reset mock or anything.
 You call for example `jest.resetAllMocks()` as you usually do.

-## Why to use ts-jest-mocker?
+## Why to use ts-vitest-mocker?

 Do you often catch yourself writing mocks manually using `jest.fn()`?
 Do you maybe omit defining `jest.Mock` type generics and implicitly end up using `any`, or what's worse, you need to explicitly convert your mocks to `any` to be able to use them with classes under test?
 It is hard to do refactoring and keeping unit tests up-to-date?

 The above :point_up_2: sounds familiar to you?
-Stop doing that! ts-jest-mocker will help you do that!
+Stop doing that! ts-vitest-mocker will help you do that!

 #### ❌ Don'ts